metio/terraform-provider-k8s/docs/data-sources/k8gb_absa_oss_gslb_v1beta1_manifest.md

 Optional:

 - `port` (Attributes) Port of the referenced service.
-A port name or port number is required for a IngressServiceBackend. (see [below for nested schema](#nestedatt--spec--ingress--rules--host--paths--path--service--port))
+A port name or port number is required for a IngressServiceBackend. (see [below for nested schema](#nestedatt--spec--ingress--rules--http--paths--backend--service--port))

-<a id="nestedatt--spec--ingress--rules--host--paths--path--service--port"></a>
+<a id="nestedatt--spec--ingress--rules--http--paths--backend--service--port"></a>
-### Nested Schema for `spec.ingress.rules.host.paths.path.service.port`
+### Nested Schema for `spec.ingress.rules.http.paths.backend.service.port`

 Optional: